krausewe/krausewe.github.io/index.md

   <tr>
     <td class="test">February 2023</td>
     <td> <i>Article</i> at <a href="https://verfassungsblog.de/rechts-nur-noch-die-wand/" target="_blank" rel="noopener noreferrer">Verfassungblog</a>.
-Together with Tarik Abou-Chadi (University of Oxford) and Denis Cohen (University of Mannheim), I discuss the current interaction between Germany's center-right and radical right parties.
+Together with Tarik Abou-Chadi (University of Oxford) and Denis Cohen (MZES Mannheim), I discuss the current interaction between Germany's center-right and radical right parties.
 Based on our research, we argue that the increasing rhetorical and positional convergence between both parties will strengthen the radical right.
     </td>
   </tr>